ansys/ansys-engineeringworkflow-api/doc/source/contributing/index.rst

 Overall guidance on contributing to a PyAnsys library appears in the `Contributing <dev_guide_contributing_>`_ topic in the *PyAnsys developer's guide*.
-Ensure that you are thoroughly familiar with this guide before attempting to contribute to Ansys Engineering Workflow API.
+Ensure that you are thoroughly familiar with this guide before attempting to contribute to the Ansys Engineering Workflow API.

-The following contribution information is specific to Ansys Engineering Workflow API.
+The following contribution information is specific to the Ansys Engineering Workflow API.

 Install in developer mode
 -------------------------

 Installing the ``ansys-engineeringworkflow-api`` package in developer mode allows you to modify the source and enhance it.
-As mentioned in :ref:`getting_started`, this package supports Python 3.9 through 3.12 on Windows, MacOS, and Linux.
+This package supports Python 3.9 through 3.12 on Windows, MacOS, and Linux.

 For a local development version, you can create a clean virtual environment with this command: